 Buy it in black first.
 A black leather loafer goes with every color in this capsule palette.
 Tan second if you wear a lot of warm neutrals.

-Where to buy: & Other Stories (£65–85, the leather quality holds up), M&S leather loafers (£45–55, underrated and
+Where to buy: & Other Stories ($65–85, the leather quality holds up), M&S leather loafers ($45–55, underrated and excellent), Zara ($35–50, the leather-look version is convincing enough for this price point).

 Piece 9 — The Structured Bag